Top Tips For Better Cross Browser Testing

 Daily new mobile devices are launching with different screen sizes and viewports, synching with them and setting up in-house infrastructure for testing is not an efficient way.
 Understanding these problems, many companies provides a cloud-based online platform where you can launch a mobile device of the desired configuration and test your website and web application with ease.

-You can also use google chrome to check the responsiveness of your website across different mobile and tablet devices with different screen sizes and viewports.
+You can also use google chrome to responsive testing across different mobile and tablet devices with different screen sizes and viewports.

 Don’t underestimate tablets